Communicate Off-Grid Digitally via Amateur Radio

 First we will start with Packet Radio.
 Its been around a long time and allows users to send messages or have real time keyboard to keyboard chats.

 Packet Radio can make use of Terminal Node Controllers, which can forward messages to other TNC's, greatly increasing their operable range.
+You can also use a radio with a sound card, more on that later.

-They can also store messages for later retrieval, like a digital bulletin board.
+Some TNC's can also store messages for later retrieval, like a digital bulletin board.

 A TNC contains a modem, a computer processor (CPU), and the associated circuitry required to convert communications between your computer (RS-232) and the packet radio protocol and software you are using.